Houston police officer killed while responding to a call for help on his way to work

 "This is a tragic case and it's just been a very rough year in our city," Houston Mayor Sylvester Turner said during the news conference.

 "I'm asking the city to pray for this family to lift them up.
 And then I want the city to pray for the police officers," Turner said.
-"They too are in a great deal of pain right now, so I want the city to pray for the police department.
 And then I want people in this city to pray for this city because this has been a crazy year."

 At the time of the killing, Turner was holding a news conference to address an uptick in violence in his city and introducing the Domestic Violence and Crisis Intervention Response Initiative.